-The sustainability of the Marine and Coastal Biodiversity Strategy will also be dependent on other additional considerations, such as the availability of funds to implement activities and carry out assessments, and partnerships created, contributing in different ways, for example, changing industry practices.
-National governments and other institutions will have to commit funds and incorporate the agreed plans into their national budgets.
-For other regional activities requiring extra-budgetary support, a number of financial instruments can be considered.
-Below is a list of possibilities:
+The sustainability of the Marine and Coastal Biodiversity Strategy will also be dependent on other additional considerations, such as the availability of funds to implement activities and carry out assessments, and partnerships created, contributing in different ways, for example, changing industry

 - The Global Environment Facility, GEF, in its evaluation of conservation trust funds emphasizes four essential conditions: a commitment of at least 10-15 years; active government support for a public-private sector mechanism outside direct government control; a critical mass of people from diverse sectors of society working together to achieve biodiversity conservation and sustainable development; and legal and financial practices and institutions that are supportive and in which people have confidence.
 Other conditions noted by GEF include: the initial capitalization, together with other resources available on a recurrent basis, should allow a meaningful program, keeping operating costs within a range of 20-25%; a strong Executive Director; strong stakeholder involvement and financial and administrative discipline. - The Forest Carbon Partnership Facility (FCPF) launched the Carbon Fund in 2011.
 It provides performance-based payments to countries that have made significant progress in their REDD+ (Reducing Emissions from Deforestation and Forest Degradation) endeavors.
 Mangrove forests are eligible to apply to this Fund.
 The FCPF is a global partnership of governments, businesses, civil society, and Indigenous Peoples to combat deforestation and forest degradation, promote forest carbon stock conservation, and the sustainable management of forests. - The Conservation Finance Alliance (CFA) discusses a new type of environmental asset targeting the conservation of Protected Areas: Park Bonds which are defined as a fixed income product that offers investors the opportunity to participate in the financing of conservation projects through the capitalization of an International Trust Fund.
 Interest will be distributed to bond holders and identified beneficiaries.
 These Bonds could be issued by an International Trust Fund for Protected Areas (ITFPA), either hosted by a Multilateral Development Agency such as the World Bank or the Global Environment Facility. - The Conservation Trust Funds (CFT) are mechanisms for releasing funding on a regular basis that could be used to support the implementation of the Marine and Coastal Biodiversity Strategy.
 These funds are becoming increasingly popular but their establishment requires technical expertise and institutional commitment.
-The establishment of CTFs require a group of diverse stakeholders with a common vision, a demand for funds from capable implementing organizations, the existence or possibility of quickly establishing a basic legal and financial framework, government buy-in and take into account the relevant political, legal and governance contexts, and linkage to existing regional or national environmental strategies or PA management plans, a consultative process, the identification of a diverse sources of finance, and ensure the mobilization of sufficient resources and protect against over-reliance on a single source of funding.

-- Other potential sources of funds include: the Asian Development Bank, the World Bank and other bilateral donors such as DIFID, CIDA, AusAid. - Lessons can be learned from other regions, such as the Mesoamerican Reef Fund, which was created in 2004 to help support financing of the conservation and sustainable use of the marine and coastal ecosystems of the Mesoamerica Reef, an ecoregion shared by four countries (Mexico, Belize, Guatemala and Honduras).
+The establishment of CTFs require a group of diverse stakeholders with a common vision, a demand for funds from capable implementing organizations, the existence or possibility of quickly establishing a basic legal and financial framework, government buy-in and take into account the relevant political, legal and governance contexts, and linkage to existing regional or national environmental strategies or PA management plans, a consultative process, the identification of a diverse sources of finance, and ensure the mobilization of sufficient resources and protect against over-reliance on a single source of funding. - Other potential sources of funds include: the Asian Development Bank, the World Bank and other bilateral donors such as DFID, CIDA, USAID, GIZ and SIDA. - Lessons can be learned from other regions, such as the Mesoamerican Reef Fund, which was created in 2004 to help support financing of the conservation and sustainable use of the marine and coastal ecosystems of the Mesoamerica Reef, an ecoregion shared by four countries (Mexico, Belize, Guatemala and Honduras).